originjs/origin.js/packages/cli-service/README.md

 async function (execPath?: string, options?: DevCliOptions): Promise<boolean>
 ```

-Read your local configuration to create a vite server and listen to that port for development.
+Read your local configuration to create a vite server and listen to that port for development.<br/>
-It receives optional `execPath` and command `options` as parameter.
+It receives optional `execPath` and command `options` as parameter.<br/>
 If it failed to create the vite server, this function returns `false` asynchronously.
 Instead it returns `true`.

 ### build